Yara Shahidi on Partying, Instagram and Living the

 Advertisement

 After Imagine That, Shahidi worked steadily, but her most memorable pre-Black-ish parts were playing Angelina Jolie’s neighbour in the 2010 action thriller Salt, the daughter of a president on short-lived TV series First Family, and a young Olivia Pope on the third season of Scandal.
 In 2014, she landed her breakout role: Zoey Johnson on Black-ish.
-The comedy has been groundbreaking since the day it debuted for its ripped-from-the-headlines storylines that have tackled everything from the use of the N-word to police brutality and post-partum depression (It’s also consistently funny, with crackling chemistry between Shahidi and all of her costars, including TV parents Tracee Ellis Ross and Anthony Anderson).
-Black-ish centers on Blackness, without apology, and Zoey, the eldest daughter is in the middle of it all.
+The comedy has been groundbreaking since the day it debuted for its ripped-from-the-headlines storylines that have tackled everything from the use of the N-word to police brutality and postnatal depression (it’s also consistently funny, with crackling chemistry between Shahidi and all of her co-stars, including TV parents Tracee Ellis Ross and Anthony Anderson).
+Black-ish centres on blackness, without apology, and Zoey, the eldest daughter is in the middle of it all.
 She’s the most popular girl in school, and generally your average self-absorbed teenager.
 Zoey is not perfect, which is why she’s so important.
-Before Zoey on Black-ish arrived in 2014, the last time we'd seen Black teenagers on primetime television was in the Nineties, so it was even more exceptional to see one that could be flawed, funny, and the quintessential pretty, popular high-school student.
+Before Zoey on Black-ish arrived in 2014, the last time we'd seen black teenagers on primetime television was in the '90s, so it was even more exceptional to see one that could be flawed, funny and the quintessential pretty, popular high-school student.
 Shahidi’s lightning-fast comedic timing and It-Girl appeal catapulted her into stardom.
-Then Black-ish creator Kenya Barris had an idea, based on his own daughter’s college experience and A Different World — initially Bonet’s own Cosby Show spinoff, set at a historically Black college.
+Then Black-ish creator Kenya Barris had an idea, based on his own daughter’s college experience and A Different World — initially Bonet’s own Cosby Show spinoff, set at a historically black college.

 Advertisement

-Grown-ish follows Zoey as she embarks on her first years of college, an experience that parallels Shahidi’s real life (Shahidi says feels like she’s actually a sophomore at school because she already lived a season of Grown-ish).
-But where Shahidi is a politically-minded perfectionist, Zoey is a passionate kid learning about the world for the first time and making mistakes.
-Zoey is in some ways her alter-ego: It’s through Zoey that Shahidi gets to explore the things she could never get away with in real life, like getting drunk and cheating on a chemistry exam.
+Grown-ish follows Zoey as she embarks on her first years of college, an experience that parallels Shahidi’s real life (Shahidi says she feels like she’s actually a sophomore at college because she already lived a season of Grown-ish).
+But where Shahidi is a politically minded perfectionist, Zoey is a passionate kid learning about the world for the first time and making mistakes.
+Zoey is in some ways her alter ego: It’s through Zoey that Shahidi gets to explore the things she could never get away with in real life, like getting drunk and cheating on a chemistry exam.

 "I appreciate the ability to watch her grow and mess up.
 And this says nothing about her as a human, it says nothing about her possibilities.
 It just says something about, like, the fact that she's a 19-year-old young woman growing into this world."